 My name is Aaron.
-I'm just an ordinary 18 year old, working with these families and their communities. but three months out of school I was boarding a plane I met farmers who had been given training and were to East Timor as a World Vision Youth Ambassador. now reaping crops four times bigger than ever before.
-Just an hour flight from Darwin and I found myself in a I met other families who now not only had enough whole other world - a world of injustice and poverty, a food for themselves but were selling produce to world that together we must change.
-I had heard about supermarkets.
-World Vision works in partnership with poverty, seen pictures of poverty, even talked about communities so the people believe in themselves again poverty, but never before have I been exposed to such and see a way out of their situation.
-They give training raw and uncensored poverty. and hope.
-This made me proud to be an Australian - East Timor is the poorest nation in all of Asia, knowing that we can help break the shocking effects of and poorer than some African nations, but unlike poverty on people's lives.
+I'm just an ordinary 18 year old, but three months out of school I was boarding a plane to East Timor as a World Vision Youth Ambassador.
+Just an hour flight from Darwin and I found myself in a whole other world - a world of injustice and poverty, a world that together we must change.
+I had heard about poverty, seen pictures of poverty, even talked about poverty, but never before have I been exposed to such raw and uncensored poverty.

-Africa it's not on the other side of the world - it's
+East Timor is the poorest nation in all of Asia, and poorer than some African nations, but unlike Africa it's not on the other side of the world - it's on our doorstep.